finam-ufz/finam/docs/source/finam-book/development/performance.rst

 Benchmarking and profiling
 --------------------------

-This section gives advice on how to profile FINAM modules and compositions.
+This section gives advice on how to profile FINAM components and compositions.

 [TODO]